andre-batista/eispy2d/README.md

 ## Install

 Initially, the library was thought to be a collection of ".py" files that anyone can download and add to his/her project.
 It would be amazing if, one day, this library became a well-organized Python package which one can install through Pip or Conda.
-But, as this is an implementation developed by only one person who is pursuing his Ph.D. degree, then these steps will be considered someday in the future.
+But, as this is an implementation developed by only one person, then these steps will be considered someday in the future.
 For while, you just need to [download the codes](https://github.com/andre-batista/eispy2d/tree/main/lib) and call the modules as you do with any library that you create.

-But, pay attention: **there are packages that you must install in order to run the codes!** These are packages that you can install through Pip or Conda.
-So, that should be an easy thing.
-Here is the list of the required packages:

-* Numpy
-* Scipy
-* Matplotlib
-* Numba
-* Pickle
-* Statsmodels
-* Joblib
-* Multiprocessing
-* Skimage
-* Pingouin
+## Dependencies

+Before using eispy2d, please ensure you have all the required dependencies installed.
+The project includes a `requirements.txt` file listing all necessary packages.
+You can install these dependencies by running `pip install -r requirements.txt` in your command line or terminal.
+These packages are essential for the proper functioning of the library, including numerical computations, visualization tools, and optimization algorithms that power the electromagnetic inverse scattering solvers.

 ## How to use